 Reinstall TCP/IP Protocol

 Also, Faulty TCP/IP protocol is very likely to be the reason for this problem.
-Try to Reinstalling TCP/IP Settings by following steps below which may help to fix the problem.
+Try to Reinstall TCP/IP Settings by following the steps below which may help to fix the problem.

-Simply Open the Command prompt as administrator and perform command below.
+Simply open the Command prompt as administrator and perform the command below.

 netsh winsock reset

 Then after close the command prompt, restart your system to bring these changes into effect and check internet started working.

 Or you can manually reinstall the TCP/IP protocol, to do this Type ncpa.cpl on Start menu search and press enter key to open Network Connections.
 Here Right-click your Active network adapter and select Properties.
 Now Click the Instal button, Select Protocol, and click Add….

 On the next screen Select Reliable Multicast Protocol option and click OK to install the protocol.
 Reboot windows and Try to reconnect your Ethernet or WiFi to see if the connection problem is gone.

 If both options failed to fix the problem, let’s reset the TCP/IP configuration, Which is very helpful to fix almost every network and internet related problem.